18 min read

 Don’t let those impressive fully-auto packer videos obscure your assessment of options when making a decision on a folder-gluer packer.
 Always keep your ROI as the first and foremost deciding factor when choosing what folder-gluer packer is right for you.

-Manual processes do not really offer much, if any, ergonomic gains.
+The Manual packing process does not really offer much, if any, ergonomic gains.

-All the box lifting and joint stress lead to injuries and is very commonly the primary concern in some of the projects we work on with clients.
-Going the semi-auto path will significantly increase the ergonomics in your packing process.
+All the box lifting and joint stress lead to injuries and is very commonly the primary concern in some of the projects we work on with our clients.
+Going the semi-automated path will significantly increase the ergonomics of your packing process.

-Well since the work involved is usually not very labor-intensive, it’s usually the most ergonomic solution.
+Well since the work involved is usually not very labor-intensive, the auto process is the most ergonomic solution.

 And in the fully-auto process, ergonomics is simply irrelevant!
 There are no humans involved.
 The machine does all the groundwork for you.

-Manual packing help stations and semi-auto packers are unquestionably the most versatile.
+Collecting Tables (manual packing) and Semi-Auto packers are unquestionably the most versatile.

-But their level of versatility depends on the specific technicalities of the process.
+But their level of versatility depends on the technicalities of the process and the specifications of the machine offered by the folder-gluer packer manufacturer.

 Some machines, for example, are just incapable of processing an under stacked shingle of 4-corners or crash-lock/auto-bottom boxes.
 On the other hand, others can process quite-literally anything you throw at them!